Featured in Tokyo-based JapanTravel.com, the world’s largest Japan tourism guide with a growing network of 50 regional

 I wish I was there now.
 It’s springtime again and the country is in rapture.
 News reports build anticipation for the ‘Sakura Zensen’ (Cherry Blossom Front) weeks ahead.
 The arrival date changes each year.

 Years ago, I timed my trip to chase the sakura.
 I didn’t understand Japanese but I loved the fervour in the nightly TV weatherman’s voice.
 Something big was coming!
-When the first branch with five blossoms unfolds in Okinawa, in Japan’s southernmost tip, the nation erupts in glee.
+When the first branch with five blossoms unfolds in the southern part of the country the nation erupts in glee.
 Party season is officially on!

 Hanami (flower-viewing) picnics flood parks, temple and shrine grounds.
 Onigiri rice balls are a festive treat.
 Squid skewers sizzle on hibachi grills.
 Fuelled by alcohol, laughter grows louder into the night.
 Paper lanterns illuminate trees that glow like incandescent bonfires.

 The jubilation lasts only one to two weeks in each area.
 Warm weather coaxes buds out of hibernation, then ushers in rainstorms that knock the petals.
 When the sakura drops in the northernmost island of Hokkaido, the show is over.

 So hanami is ultra-competitive.
 Companies dispatch junior staff at dawn to save prime spots for office parties.
 It gets out of hand and I read about city councils enforcing curfews on stakeouts.

 Even the shops are infatuated.
 Consumerism in Japan is astonishing.
 Every whim of its population seems catered for.
 But when people’s hearts and minds are diverted to the skies, businesses have to join the party.
 Shelves are flushed pink with sakura soft drinks, wine, cakes, biscuits, ice-cream, textiles, kimonos, stationery and homewares.
 Even beer:

 Starbucks releases a limited edition sakura frappe.
 McDonalds once got surreal with a hamburger on a pink cherry-scented bun with pink mayonnaise: